Wrapping up Week 5

 As we have seen it provides rules on how the sectoral and bilateral agreements develop further once they have been signed.
 It addresses how their provisions and mechanisms are interpreted to ensure that the agreements are respected in practice, that is their so-called enforcement and supervision.
 Throughout this week you investigated this under different perspectives.

-The EU wishes to renew the present framework since about ten years in order to make it more homogeneous with EU law and more effective.
+The EU wishes to renew the present framework for about ten years in order to make it more homogeneous with EU law and more effective.
 Since spring 2015, when Swiss-EU negotiations have begun, very fundamental differences between the parties have become apparent.
 On the EU side, the offer to non-Member States to associate themselves to the Union’s market is increasingly tied to the demand that such countries play by the EU’s rules and accept institutional models based on the EU’s own model.
 On the Swiss side, the public debate tends to centre on the issue of state sovereignty and democracy.

 We used two case studies to shed light on aspects of the conflict as well as of its possible solutions.
-The first one showed, how the Swiss democratic system and the updating of the Schengen Agreement work together in practice, as we described the introduction of biometric passports in the European Union.
+The first one showed how the Swiss democratic system and the updating of the Schengen Agreement work together in practice, as we described the introduction of biometric passports in the European Union.
 In the second one you discussed the dynamic nature of the European Economic Area (EEA) law.

 You explored different models as for instance the one-pillar and the two-pillar systems.
 You discussed these approaches in respect to Switzerland.
 The debate hopefully helped you to reflect also on the consequences for other non-Member States.